Periods and harmonic analysis on spherical varieties: Asymptotics

 \subsection{Proof of asymptotics}

 In this subsection we prove Theorem \ref{mainasthm}, or rather its adjoint Theorem \ref{mainasthm2}.
-We fix a $\Theta\subset\Delta_X$.
+We fix a $\Theta\subset\Delta_X$, a smooth toroidal embedding $\overline{\XX}$ and a $\GG$-orbit closure $\ZZ$ belonging to $\Theta$-infinity.
 From now on we will be denoting by $\exp_\Theta$ a representative for $\expmap_{\Theta,J}$, where $J$ is an open compact subgroup under which the functions under consideration are invariant.
 The dependence on $J$ is suppressed from the notation, since the choice of $J$ does not matter for the statements.